knuckledragger314/trivia/claude/feat/implementation-plan.md

 ## Overview
 Add support for longer, multiple-choice questions with detailed explanations alongside existing short-format trivia questions.
 New categories will display on the same category selection screen but route to a different question display experience.

-## Milestone 1: Directory and File Setup
+## Milestone 1: Directory and File Setup ✅ COMPLETED
 Create the directory structure and placeholder files for markdown content.

 **Expected Outcome:**